erdees/LoanAmountApprovalService/README.md

 # Loan Amount Approval Service
 This is an example of a loan amount approval service which was made as a homework to show my coding skills.
-The task was done according to the task.txt which you may find in this repo as well.
+The task completed according to the task.txt which you may find in this repo as well.

 ## Build and run